renPratt/AI-SuperTicTacToe/README.md

 ### What I Learned

+This was my first exposure to alpha beta pruning.
+It made so much sense immediately upon being introduced to it, and I appreciate that my professor had us make a minmax algorithm with and without alpha beta pruning so that we could see the difference.
+I love anything where I get to use recursion, because I think I am pretty good at understanding how recursion works and when it works best, so I really enjoyed that part of this assignment.

+Another thing I learned during this assignment is to check the source code!!
+Earlier, I talked about the "eligible" function not working for me-- that was from the professors provided code.
+It took me *so long* to figure out that was the problem, because I never thought to check that the professor wrote his code correctly!
+Because everyone else was operating with the same SuperTicTacToe.java file, I didn't change it, and instead wrote code on my end to adjust for the issue.

 ### My Professor's SuperTicTacToe Rules

 I am not sure how different my professors rules were from usual SuperTicTacToe, but here were the rules to his game*: